kutelev/hwtrycatch/README.md

 * Windows
 * Mac OS X

-Following mobile platforms supposed to work but test are not run:
+Following mobile platforms are supposed to work but tests are not run:

 * Android
 * iOS